 - Fortin de San Fernando (San Fernando's Fort)

 - Elevator de Aguas de la Gordejuela

 - Playa Los Roques

-Our impressions of Rambla de Castro: we 100% recommend this coastal path to anyone interested in walking in Tenerife and discovering the coast on foot
+We 100% recommend Rambla de Castro coastal path to anyone interested in walking in Tenerife and discovering the coast on foot.

 We did this walk at the end of February 2019 and although it wasn't a sunny day, it was a warm day and only a bit windy.

 As we said, we entered the Rambla de Castro path from Calle Romantica I and from there we walked up to La Casona and Madro de Agua (we did not walk all the way to the Restaurante Mirador de San Pedro).

 From La Casona we came back on the same path and continued our walk until we reached Playa Los Roques.

 In total, both ways, it took us around 2 h 30 minutes to do this walk, with all the stops for photos, since there are so many lovely views along the way.

 We recommend that you wear hiking shoes if you plan to do this walk since it will be much easier for you this way.
 There are some parts where you have to climb a steep path, but in general, it is an easy walk and if you aren't in a hurry and you take your time, it is a suitable walk for anyone, including children.